Parking Frequently Asked Questions

 Where can I park for free downtown?

-2 hour free parking is available in Lots Oak 2 and McIntyre 4 (parking garage).
+2 hour free parking, first entry per day, is available in either Lot Oak 2 or Lot McIntyre 4, levels 1 & 2 (parking garage).
 15 Minute free parking is available at Lot Wyld 8 (City Hall).
 Parking is free downtown on Saturdays, Sundays, and holidays with the exception of overnight winter parking from November 1st to March 31st

 Where can I park overnight in the winter?